 Posted on March 21 2019

 While fashion is making its way around the world, India can not lose.
-When traveling to India, the Land of Color and Wonder, the first thing tourists will notice is their sense of fashion.
+When travelling to India, the Land of Color and Wonder, the first thing tourists will notice is their sense of fashion.
 Women most especially, have a unique way to express their fashion sense and that is through the different types of dresses they wear.

-We may think that all dresses Indian women wear are all the same, and the only difference we see is the patterns and colors they use; think again.
+We may think that all dresses Indian women wear are all the same, and the only difference we see is the patterns and colours they use; think again.
 To give you an idea of what our main topic is about, here are the 4 types of Indian women's clothing:

 Kurti or Kurta

 This type of Indian women's dress is simply a long shirt or blouse that is knee-length and sometimes worn for formal occasions.
-The kurti or kurta is also good for daily use or is worn as an office-wear and at times, Indian women pair their kurta with a dupatta (Indian scarf).
+The Kurti or kurta is also good for daily use or is worn as an office-wear and at times, Indian women pair their kurta with a dupatta (Indian scarf).

 While at other times, the kurti is paired with salwar pants (pants that are wide at the thighs and tight at the ankles) or churidar pants which are commonly slimmer on the legs, like leggings or even jeans.

 This type of dress is mostly worn in the Northern parts of India like Haryana, Pradesh, Punjab, and Himachal.
 The dress includes the salwar and a kameez (long shirt or tunic).
 In the southern part of India, this style is named the "Punjabi suit" or "shalwar".
 The salwar kameez is commonly worn by teenagers and Bollywood actresses alike.

 Salwar kameez is oftentimes paired with a dupatta — a traditional Indian scarf used to cover the head and the shoulders but now used as part of fashion.

 Another traditional dress was commonly worn in the Northern part of India like Rajasthan, Madhya Pradesh, Gujarat, and Uttar Pradesh.